 21st Century amenities provided for both staff and the visiting public.

-Further planned development of the attraction should include public access to interpreted displays within the new tramcar depot.
+Further development of the attraction in due course will hopefully include public access to interpreted displays within the new tramcar depot.